Here's how to keep your workouts synced up with Google fit

 - Next, you'll see some choices for what activity level you'd like to set as your goal.
 Choose one you feel matches your ambition.
 You can always change later in the app.

 Now your Wear OS smartwatch will be able to help you keep all of your fitness data synced with your Google account.
-Depending on what sensor options your watch has, you can sync heart rate and steps, or if your smartwatch tracks sleep and blood oxygen levels like the TicWatch Pro 3, all of that info will be saved to Google Fit automatically for you.
+Depending on what sensor options your watch has, you can sync heart rate and steps, or if your smartwatch tracks sleep and blood oxygen levels like the TicWatch Pro 3 Ultra, all of that info will be saved to Google Fit automatically.

 How to sync your Amazfit or Zepp health data to Google Fit

-While still a bit unknown to some, Amazfit makes some great fitness devices.
+While still unknown to some, Amazfit makes some great fitness devices.
 Using the Zepp app to sync the watch to your phone, you can also sync that health data to your Google Fit account — here's how.

 - Open the Zepp app on your phone.